Entry Points for Doing Business with the DoD

 Community members may also share DoD opportunities.

 Each DoD organization will use a variety of contracting strategies.
 To award contracts, they will choose the one/s that are best suited to execute their acquisition strategy (check out our Understanding DoD Contracting section for a more detailed discussion of contracting strategies).
-Contracting opportunities are available through contracting “portals”.
+Based on the selected contracting strategy, contracting opportunities are available through contracting “portals”.
 These portals are used by the entire Federal Government.
 As a subset of the Federal Government, the DoD may have dedicated areas in some portals and not in others.

 The System for Award Management (SAM) is where the DoD posts the majority of procurement opportunities.